ritsu/RitsuCogs/README.md

 `!tt add <terms> <types>`

 Adds an alert to your channel.
 The bot will display torrent name and link when a new torrent matching the configured <b>terms</b> and <b>types</b> (optional) appears in TokyoTosho's RSS feed.
+Note you can specify multiple types for RSS alerts.

 Example: `!tt add shokugeki 1080 -raw #anime`